Compare third party car insurance quotes

 Is it mandatory to get third party car insurance?

 Yes and no!
 Third party car insurance is the minimum acceptable level of car insurance in the UK.
-So, it is mandatory to get at least third-party car insurance.
+So, it is mandatory to get at least third party car insurance.
 You can, however, take out a higher level of cover, called comprehensive car insurance instead.
 Comprehensive insurance covers your own car for damages, theft and fire as well as a third party's vehicle.

 Is third party car insurance cheap?

 Third party insurance is generally the cheapest insurance option, but this isn't a hard and fast rule.
 In some cases, comprehensive insurance can be cheaper.
 An example of this is in young driver insurance.
 Many young drivers, who are considered a high-risk group, take out third-party insurance.
-If a large amount of these drivers are then involved in accidents, and claim on their third party insurance, the cost of the policies they have will consequently go up, and in some cases this means comprehensive policies can be cheaper!
+If a large number of these drivers are then involved in accidents, and claim on their third party insurance, the cost of the policies they have will consequently go up, and in some cases, this means comprehensive policies can be cheaper!

-Should I get fully comp or third-party insurance?
+Should I get fully comp or third party insurance?

 A general rule would be to decide on the minimum level of cover you need personally.
 For example, if you need your insurance to cover the cost of repairing your car in case of an accident, you should get fully comprehensive insurance.
-If your car isn't too expensive to repair, and you want to save some money up front on your premiums, third party might be the way to go.
+If your car isn't too expensive to repair, and you want to save some money upfront on your premiums, a third party might be the way to go.
 Once you've decided the minimum insurance level you need, run a car insurance comparison to see which policy will work best for you.

 What are the three types of car insurance?